Can I take my husehold good to Costa Rica?

-Q: I am moving to Costa Rica and debating flying or driving…taking my time and taking a few things from home.
-Do you think travel with 2 big dogs will be a problem?
+Q: I am moving to Costa Rica and debating flying or driving.
+I want to take my time and a few things from home.
 What about pulling a trailer?

 A: Take an inventory of the things you are taking and be prepared to give some creative fees to the police and border guards.

-Q: Hi, My wife and I will be driving to CR in January and staying in the country for 6 months.
+Q: Hi, My wife and I will be driving to Costa Rica in January and staying in the country for six months.
 I know that the tourist visa is for 3 months only and one way around this is to leave the country for a few days and then head back.
 Is this possible with a vehicle or will this be viewed as suspicious by the authorities?